-Syrian migrants in Turkey have two basic options if they want to settle another country.
-They can travel to a country like Germany, hoping they receive asylum, or they can petition the UN for resettlement.
+Syrian migrants in Turkey have two basic options if they want to settle in another country.
+They can travel to a country like Germany, hoping they receive asylum, or they can petition the United Nations for resettlement.

-“I never knew that my case would be, like, really accepted,” says Subhi.
+“I never knew that my case would be really accepted,” says Subhi.

 Subhi says this was the hardest part – not knowing if they’d ever get back to him.
 His friends at ORAM tried to keep his hopes up.